BenEpstein/openshift-api-testing/README.md

 - Ensure you have the correct access to your Kubernetes/OpenShift cluster.
 - The Ginkgo CLI tool is required to run the tests.

-## Files Not Required for GitHub Upload

-- `install-golang.sh`: This script is used for setting up the Go environment and is not required once Go is installed.
-- `create-go-module.sh`: This script is for creating the Go module and is only needed initially.
-- `install-go-libraries.sh`: This script installs the Go libraries and is not needed after the dependencies are installed.

-You can safely exclude these scripts from the GitHub repository if you do not wish to include environment setup scripts.